Bad Values but Good Behavior: Learning Highly Misspecified Bandits and MDPs: Experiments

 \subsubsection{Experiments with $\epsilon$-greedy Algorithm.}

 We sample $10$ instances from the robust region $\cC_2$.
 We observe from Figure \ref{fig:bandit_regret} the mean and dispersion of the cumulative regret generated by $\epsilon$-greedy algorithm with $\epsilon_t = 1/\sqrt{t}$ on these sampled instances.
-We also note the misspecification error (denoted by $\rho$), the maximum sub-optimality gap (denoted by $\Delta_{\max}$) and the minimum sub-optimality gap (denoted by $\Delta_{\min}$) for each of these instances.
-In order to demonstrate our results with high probability, we form confidence intervals of the cumulative regret with three standard deviations.
+We also note the misspecification error (denoted by $\rho$), the maximum sub-optimality gap (denoted by $\Delta_{\max}$), and the minimum sub-optimality gap (denoted by $\Delta_{\min}$) for each of these instances.
+To demonstrate our results with high probability, we form confidence intervals of the cumulative regret with three standard deviations.
 It is observed that the cumulative regret grows at a sub-linear rate with high probability.
-We note that instances with higher $\Delta_{\max}$ values tend to have higher regret than the instances with lower $\Delta_{\max}$ values.
-We also note the presence of one sampled instance whose $\Delta_{\min}$ is dominated by the misspecification error $\rho$.
-This is in sharp contrast to the type of robust instances considered in the works of \citet{pmlr-v216-liu23c}.